 You can get 75 percent off the cost to buy and install a socket, up to a maximum of £350.

-Go to the GOV.UK EV for on-street parking page to see if you are eligible and if so, you may be refered back to us for other checks so please contact our Planning Team, planning@havering.gov.uk, as they will be able to assess your circumstances regarding crossing the pavement with charging cables.
+Go to the GOV.UK EV for on-street parking page to see if you are eligible and if so, you may be referred back to us for other checks so please contact our Planning Team, planning@havering.gov.uk, as they will be able to assess your circumstances regarding crossing the pavement with charging cables.

 Closing date 31 March 2025.